KSWB-TV: News outsourcing to KNSD and CW merger

 On September 21, 2005, KSWB announced that its news department would be shut down, with 30 news staffers to be laid off.
 The final 10 p.m. newscast produced by KSWB aired on October 28, 2005.
 Production of the prime time newscast was turned over to KNSD, which began producing the newscast on October 31 using the same newscast title and imaging.
 Tribune made an identical decision that same day at another WB affiliate it owned, WPHL-TV in Philadelphia, where that city's NBC-owned station began producing its local 10 p.m. newscast.

+On January 24, 2006, Time Warner and CBS Corporation announced that the two companies would shut down the broadcast networks that they had respectively owned, The WB and UPN, and create a new merged network, The CW, to begin that September.
+With the announcement, The CW signed a ten-year affiliation agreement with Tribune Broadcasting for 16 of the group's stations, with KSWB-TV named as the network's San Diego affiliate.
 To correspond with KSWB's affiliation change to The CW, the KTLA morning news simulcast and the KNSD-produced 10 p.m. news were accordingly renamed as The CW Morning Show and CW News at Ten.
 The newscast was anchored by Vic Salazar and Anne State, both of KNSD.
 The station also aired a public affairs program, Take 5, on Sunday evenings; this was hosted by Perette Godwin, who also anchored the morning newscast cut-ins.